-One challenge highlighted throughout the seminar lectures and discussions was finding good solutions for curricula in higher music education.
+One challenge highlighted throughout the seminar lectures and discussions were finding good solutions for curricula in higher music education.
 The curricula are normally filled up with traditional core subjects such as principal instrument tuition, interpretation and ensemble, orchestra or band.
 These subjects are often supplemented with music history, form analysis, aural training and arranging or composition, but they should also be supplemented with supporting subjects related to innovation and entrepreneurship.

-Interdisciplinary, practical and experience-based learning projects as well as intensive courses over a short period have demonstrated high impact and relevance.
+Interdisciplinary, practical and experience-based learning projects, as well as intensive courses over a short period, have demonstrated high impact and relevance.
 This means there is a need for institutional frameworks capable of running interdisciplinary courses.
 To further enhance the quality of this type of education, students and teachers should also be willing and able to participate and work in teams to develop skills in this field.

 At Cork Institute of Technology, CIT, such interdisciplinary experience-based projects are well developed.
 CIT has a strong interdisciplinary profile, and it collaborates closely with external partners.
 It aims to inspire, educate, conduct research and support current and future entrepreneurs, not only on campus but also in the Cork region.
 Examples of entrepreneurship education at CIT were presented at the seminar by Dr Breda Kenny., prepared together with Gerard O’Donovan.

 Extended skill sets